H.R. 3950: Truth in Gender Act of 2025

 Transgender people interacting with the federal government

-They would be directly affected because federal forms could only ask for "male" or "female," agencies could not request "gender identity," and government-issued IDs like passports, visas, and Global Entry cards would have to reflect sex as defined by the bill rather than gender identity.
+Federal forms could only ask for "male" or "female," agencies could not request gender identity, and IDs like passports, visas, and Global Entry cards would have to reflect sex as the bill defines it rather than gender identity.

-They would have to overhaul documents, forms, regulations, records, and guidance quickly — with HHS guidance due in 30 days and implementation reports due within 120 days to the President through OMB.
+Agencies would have to overhaul forms, rules, records, and guidance on a tight timeline — HHS guidance within 30 days, and implementation reports to the President through OMB within 120 days.

 People in federal prisons and immigration detention